 - <h2>This is Your Second HTML Heading</h2>

 - <h3>This is Your Third HTML Heading</h3>

 - <h5>This is Your Fifth HTML Heading</h5>

 The next step is to start creating paragraphs.
 Paragraphs can be created with the <p> tag.

 <p>This is your first paragraph.</p> <p>This is your second paragraph, and you will be creating many more paragraphs.</p>

-That said, it is important to realize that writing in HTML is very different from writing in pure text; so if you break up text inside HTML without starting a new paragraph, it won’t really matter when the text is displayed by the browser.
+Keep in mind that writing in HTML is very different from writing in pure text.
+Therefore, if you break up text inside HTML without starting a new paragraph, it won’t really matter when the text is displayed by the browser.
 Instead, you want to use a line break, which is represented by the <br> tag.

 <p>This is a new paragraph.
 And I want to use a number of new lines.
 So I’m breaking it up.</p>

 This will not come out as the following: